chrisdickinson/nappingcat/README.md

 now, they're not required to return anything -- i'm leaning towards having whatever is returned passed back out through sys.stderr -- but you can see that a request object is passed in, and it contains the following:

     request.user            # a string for the received username request.settings        # a configparser instance of the settings file request.command         # the original command intercepted
+    request.std{in,out,err} # the std streams
+    request.auth_backend    # a copy of the auth backend for the session

 the settings are loaded from `~/nappingcat.conf`.
 An example looks like the following: